 - Live, in-person and online events, with an opportunity to network with industry experts.

 - Real-time updates on pertinent health, safety and wellbeing issues.

 - Annually, the CIF Safety, Health and Wellbeing Calendar provides an itinerary of key diary events to reflect CIF, national and international campaigns for safety, health and wellbeing.

-- Construction Safety Week is an annual initiative run by the CIF.
+- Construction Safety Campaign is an annual initiative run by the CIF.
 The goal is to eliminate accidents at work and to drive continual improvement in safety and health performance.